danthe1st/ContinuationYieldReturn/README.md

 `--enable-preview` can be added to the VM arguments of the run configuration.
 ![image](https://github.com/danthe1st/ContinuationYieldReturn/assets/34687786/1ac7bb62-6fd4-487d-9c4d-b55a09580d13)

+### Tests

+Some tests are present in the `test` directory.
+These tests are _not_ executed by GitHub Actions.

+Running the tests requires JUnit 5.

 ## Disclaimers

 See [This JVM Language Summit talk](https://www.youtube.com/watch?v=6nRS6UiN7X0) for details on how `Continuation`s work in Java.